hunter-college-ossd-spr-2020/project-evaluation/facebook_folly_evaluation.md

 ### Summary
 Do you think  this is a project to which it would be possible to contribute in the course of a semester?
-**Edmund Adewu: Although the project is primarily written in C++, the sheer amount of dependencies required may prove problematic in regards to storage occupancy and file management.
+**Although the project is primarily written in C++, the sheer amount of dependencies required may prove problematic in regards to storage occupancy and file management.
 In addition, the function descriptions lean towards the technical side.
+The limited discussion and lack of complexity-related labels doesn't necessarily ease newcomers into the thick of things.
 I will have to decline working on this project.**